uhasker/getting-things-done-in-next-js/src/chapter4/01-setup.md

 ```

 Note that each column has a name, a data type and optional constraints.
-Let's talk about data types and optional constraints in more detail in the next section.
+We will talk about data types and optional constraints in more detail in the next subsection.

 ### Inserting and Selecting Data

-Now that we have created the table, we can use SQL statements to create, read, update or delete data.
+Now that we've created the table, we can use SQL statements to create, read, update or delete data.

 For example, we can insert some data using the `insert` statement: